Chris Godwin: Professional career

+Pre-draft

-On January 5, 2017, Godwin announced via his Twitter that he decided to enter the 2017 NFL Draft, forgoing his final year of eligibility at Penn State.
+On January 5, 2017, Godwin announced via his Twitter that he decided to enter the 2017 NFL draft, forgoing his final year of eligibility at Penn State.

 In March 2017, Godwin performed well at the 2017 NFL Combine, having one of the top vertical jumps and 40-yard dash time among wide receivers.
 Additionally, he was the top performer in both the bench press with 19 reps and 20-yard shuttle with 4 flat.
 Due to his success at the combine, he was interviewed there by multiple teams including the Philadelphia Eagles, Chicago Bears, Tampa Bay Buccaneers and San Francisco 49ers, among others.

-2017 season: Rookie year
+2017 season

 Godwin was selected by the Buccaneers in the third round with the 84th overall pick in the draft.
 During Week 3 against the Minnesota Vikings, he had his first three career receptions, which went for 44 yards in the 34–17 loss.
 Due to the likes of DeSean Jackson and Mike Evans, in the first eight weeks of 2017, Godwin had just seven receptions on ten targets.
 However, his workload picked up in the final eight weeks.
 During Week 10, he had 68 yards on five receptions in a win 15–10 against the New York Jets and in Week 14, he had the same numbers in a 24–21 loss to the Detroit Lions.
-In the regular season finale against the New Orleans Saints, Godwin caught nine passes for 111 yards and a touchdown as the Buccaneers won 31–24, earning him NFC Offensive Player of the Week.
+In the regular season finale against the New Orleans Saints, Godwin caught nine passes for 111 yards and a touchdown as the Buccaneers won 31–24, earning him National Football Conference (NFC) Offensive Player of the Week.

 Godwin finished his rookie year with 34 receptions for 525 yards and one touchdown.

 2018 season

-Godwin started the 2018 season off strong with a receiving touchdown in the first three games of the season against the New Orleans Saints, Philadelphia Eagles, and Pittsburgh Steelers.
+Godwin started the 2018 season off strong with a receiving touchdown in the first three games of the season against the Saints, Eagles, and Pittsburgh Steelers.
 During Week 10 against the Washington Redskins, he had seven receptions for 103 yards in a 16–3 loss.
 In Week 13, he had five receptions for 101 yards and a touchdown in a 24–17 victory over the Carolina Panthers.
 He closed out the regular season strong with six receptions for 114 receiving yards and two touchdowns against the Atlanta Falcons in Week 17.

 Godwin finished his second season with 59 receptions for 842 yards and seven touchdowns.